chhantyal/py3readiness/README.md

 Daily update was done via cron job in same machine.

 Currently, `generate.py` function is run on AWS Lambda.
 It saves output JSON file to S3 which is used to build graph.
-Site itself is hosted on Github Pages.
+Site itself is hosted on GitHub Pages.

 ## Deploy